 Student Achievement Awards

-Student Achievement Awards recognize undergraduate and graduate students for their outstanding achievements both inside and outside of the classroom and are presented at the President or Graduate Award Ceremonies in the spring.
-Nominations for these awards are currently open and due on Monday, December 17th by 5:00pm.
-There are three separate nomination forms below.
-Nominations for the Student Achievement Awards will be considered for the Eric A. Walker Award, John W. Oswald Award and the Ralph Dorn Hetzel Memorial Award and are open to graduating seniors.
-Nomination forms for the Graduate Student Service Award and Jackson Lethbridge Tolerance Award are also linked below.
+Student Achievement Awards recognize undergraduate and graduate students for their outstanding achievements inside and outside of the classroom and are presented at the President or Graduate Award Ceremonies in the spring.
+There are three separate nomination forms.
+Nominations for the Student Achievement Awards will be considered for the Eric A. Walker Award, John W. Oswald Award, and the Ralph Dorn Hetzel Memorial Award and are open to graduating seniors.
+Nomination forms for the Graduate Student Service Award and Jackson Lethbridge Tolerance Award are separate forms.

 Nominated students will be considered for all of the following awards.

 This award recognizes a senior student whose activities and achievements have enhanced the public esteem and renown of Penn State.
 This award will be presented to a graduating member of the senior class and is open to University Park students only.

 The Johns.
 W. Osward Award